zaaraa-z/less-mess-app/README.md

 # Zara-LessMess
-"LessMess" App is the initial idea of creating an app to share no-longer-needed items for free, and to live simple.
+"LessMess" App (built via React.js) is the initial idea of creating an app to share no-longer-needed items for free, and to live simple.
 In this app, you can add, delete, and edit thems.
 All data will be saved in a JSON file as the database using json-server.

 ## Usage
 Run the React app in local server